-Since our re-incorporation in 2006, with over twelve productions, eight that were new works, Theatre Incarnate consistently proves itself as a dedicated and theatrically innovative company to continually watch.
-We have also facilitated a number of performance workshops and various staged readings of new plays.
-In addition to this, through the use of our studio facilities and expertise, we support and assist other small theatre companies in their endeavours.
+Since our re-incorporation in 2006, Theatre Incarnate has produced/co-produced twenty projects, eight that were new works.
+Theatre Incarnate consistently proves itself as a dedicated and theatrically innovative company to continually watch!
+We are also dedicated to the development of new plays and original creations.
+In addition to this, through the use of our studio facilities and expertise, we support and assist other small theatre companies in their endeavors.

-Eric is a lighting designer and theatre technician working in Winnipeg, he has lighting designed all of Theatre Incarnate production to date.
+Eric is a lighting designer and theatre technician working in Winnipeg, he has lighting designed all of Theatre Incarnate’s production to date.
 Some of his other lighting designs include Of Mice and Morrow and Jasp (MTYP), Grease (Flin Flon), MTYP’s school shows, A Midsummer Night’s Dream (SIR), Love You Forever (PTE), and Munschapaloosa (PTE), and Manitoba Theatre Projects’ Coo-Coosh (TPM).
 In addition to being a founding member of Theatre Incarnate he is the Venue Technician at Manitoba Theatre For Young People.
 To see Eric’s Portfolio go to link here.

 Christopher Sobczak is a founding member and Co-Artistic Leader of Theatre Incarnate.
 He is a Winnipeg based artist whose theatrical areas of focus are Direction, Creative Writing, Story Theatre, Cinema and Clowning.
 He has studied Pochinko Clown with John Turner (of Mump and Smoot), and workshops in Bouffon and Clown (in the Lecoq and Gaulier styles).
 He has previously directed Theatre Incarnate productions of Maple Route, Boston Marriage, Men Seldom Make Passes at Girls Who Wear Glasses, The Hairy Ape, Pounding Nails in the Floor With My Forehead, Fool For Love, and Orphans.
 In addition to his prime interest in directing, Christopher works as a dramaturge with Theatre Incarnate; such productions as Whitechapel Redemption, Guernica, Dionysus is Getting Impatient, and Verge-In.
 Performing credits include Sapientia (Aztec Theatre), Grand Guignol Sur La Prairie (Echo Theatre), Arcadia (Incarnate), and The Hairy Ape (Incarnate).

--“…in a theatre community as talented and dedicated as Winnipeg’s, Theatre Incarnate leads by example.” patrons
+…in a theatre community as talented and dedicated as Winnipeg’s, Theatre Incarnate leads by example.-Patron